chbndrhnns/vscode-debug-demo/README.md

 - activate the virtual environment (e.g. `source .venv/bin/activate`)
 - install the dependencies (`pip install -r requirements.txt`)
 - (opt.) run the webserver: `python -m src.app`

+### Run single file locally

+If you prefer to not have the webserver overhead, copy `src/core.py` into your editor and get started from there.

 ### Running the Project